Search StreamScheme

 calendar1 Last Updated

 To create more of an incentive to watch and interact with your stream, consider making song requests a Twitch channel point award.
-This way, you won’t have to always be playing the DJ and you will get the added benefit of having more chat on your channel.
+This way, you won’t have to always be playing the DJ, and you will get the added benefit of having more chats on your channel.

 This post will go over what music is acceptable on Twitch and explain how you can set up the Streamlabs chatbot to help people request different songs.